 Is lunch provided?

-Lunch will be provided at an extra cost of $25 for those who specify in the application.
+A paid lunch program may be offered.
 If your child does not participate in the lunch program, he or she must bring his/her own lunch each day.
 Students will not be able to purchase food on campus.

 What does each day look like?